tiantiangao7/kalm-qa/README.md

 Authors: Tiantian Gao, Paul Fodor, Michael Kifer

 # Introduction
-KALM-QA is the question answering part of KALM.
+KALM-QA is the question answering part of KALM (https://github.com/tiantiangao7/kalm).
 It is capable of answering complex multi-hop questions.
 We tested KALM-QA on MetaQA dataset and achieves 100% accuracy.

 # Code